 Hayward is a very small city located in the state of Wisconsin.
 With a population of 2,296 people and four constituent neighborhoods, Hayward is the 233rd largest community in Wisconsin.

-Hayward is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hayward is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hayward is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hayward who work in office and administrative support (17.12%), sales jobs (13.83%), and management occupations (11.22%).
+There are especially a lot of people living in Hayward who work in office and administrative support (14.00%), sales jobs (13.27%), and management occupations (9.40%).

-The per capita income in Hayward in 2010 was $21,320, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
-This equates to an annual income of $85,280 for a family of four.
+The per capita income in Hayward in 2010 was $20,955, which is lower middle income relative to Wisconsin and the nation.
+This equates to an annual income of $83,820 for a family of four.

 Hayward is a somewhat ethnically-diverse city.
 The people who call Hayward home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hayward residents report their race to be White, followed by Native American.
-Important ancestries of people in Hayward include Irish, English, Polish, and Swedish.
+Important ancestries of people in Hayward include Irish, English, Swedish, and Norwegian.

 The most common language spoken in Hayward is English.
 Other important languages spoken here include Native American languages and Spanish.